TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2024-06-11 - Decreases damage radius of destroyed GLA Demo units after Demo Upgrade from 70 to 50 <a name='link__20240611__2420_demo_destroyed_weapon_radius'></a>
 **Changes**

 - **TWEAK**: The damage radius of destroyed GLA Demo units after Demo Upgrade is decreased from 70 to 50.
-This matches the damage radius of other demolition suicide weapons.
+This matches the damage radius of other and stronger demolition suicide weapons.
+The damage of destroyed GLA Demo units is very weak.

 **Links**